commit-live-students/front-end-resources/greyatom-test-prep.md

 ### 30 days of coding

 Take the [Hackerrank's 30 days of coding](https://www.hackerrank.com/domains/tutorials/30-days-of-code) and unlock your prowess.

-## Additional Resources

-In addition to the above resources, you can brush up your aptitude skills by attempting the questions on [Indiabix](https://www.indiabix.com/).
-Good communication is always an important skill to have.
-Sharpen your english communication skills by downloading the awesome apps like [Duolingo](https://www.duolingo.com/) and [Memrise](https://www.memrise.com/).

 ## Foundations of Web Development